Why Pay Child Support?

 Why Child Support Payments Matter

-Child support can make a significant difference in your child's life after your divorce.
-Here are just a few key reasons as to why child support payments matter.
+Child support can make a significant difference in your child's life as you transition into co-parenting.
+Here are just a few key reasons why child support payments matter.

 Support Your Child's Upbringing